HL7/US-Core/input/intro-notes/StructureDefinition-us-core-condition-problems-health-concerns-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core Condition Problems and Health Concerns Profile:
+The following are example usage scenarios for the this profile:

 -   Query for a Patient’s current or historical problems and health concerns
 -   [Record or update] a Patient’s problems and health concerns